Merlin-Willner/TruthOrDare/README.md

 #### CivilizedMode.dart & PartyMode.dart:
    - That's where the game is beeing played.
    - On the bottom are two buttons, when clicked a Truth or a Dare pop up.
-   - One litte detail is the iteration on the truth's and dare's is done by one single int i, so that there is a little bit of randomness in the order of        the Questions and Tasks.
+   - One little detail is the iteration on the truth's and dare's is done by one single int i, so that there is a little bit of randomness in the order of        the Questions and Tasks.
    - To go back the user can just tap on the top Navigation Bar.

 #### about.dart: